Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Also, carry some in your first aid kit in case you are losing precious body water via diarrhea or vomiting.
 It will buy you some time so you can hike out and get help.

-Perfect for throwing into a survival kit or first aid bag, or when traveling.
+Pre-packaged sticks are perfect for throwing into a survival kit or first aid bag, or when traveling.

 Convinced yet?